inkarkat/vim-SearchHighlighting/README.md

 HISTORY
 ------------------------------------------------------------------------------

+##### 2.11    RELEASEME
+- Minor: Also trigger LastSearchPatternChanged during auto-search whenever the search pattern changes.
+- Trigger separate SearchHighlightingAutoSearch User event for plugins that just want to react on auto highlighting.

 ##### 2.10    31-Oct-2019
 - ENH: Add ,n and ,N variants of ,\* that reuse the last search pattern, and therefore also allow offsets outside of the match itself.